LassoSoft/LassoGuide/lasso_guide_source/language/conditional-logic.rst

    /loop

 In the case of using unnamed parameters, the order of the integers is significant.
-In the case of using keywords, either the ``-from`` or ``-by`` may be omitted, and all keywords may be supplied in any order.
+In the case of using keyword parameters, either the ``-from`` or ``-by`` may be omitted, and all keyword parameters may be supplied in any order.

 Iterate
 -------

-An :dfn:`iterate loop` is applied to objects that contain other objects, such as arrays, maps, or any type that supports `trait_forEach`.
+An :dfn:`iterate loop` is applied to objects that contain other objects, such as arrays, maps, or any type that supports :trait:`trait_forEach`.
 Iterate will execute the body once for each element contained in such an object.
 Iterate makes the individual elements available through the `loop_value` method.
 When iterating objects that store their elements associatively as keys and values, the key is also made available through the `loop_key` method.

 The following example creates a staticarray and iterates its contents::